-Health Plans for French Citizens Living or Working Overseas
+Health Plans for French Expats Living or Working Overseas

 One of the most surprising things for French citizens living abroad is discovering that some countries have no co-pay or upfront costs at all.
 French citizens and residents enjoy an exceptionally high standard of universal public healthcare.
 Their health care system is a fully-integrated network.
 It consists of public and private hospitals, doctors, and other medical providers.
-France has a strong emphasis on preventative care, operates first-class facilities, and alternative practitioners are tolerated.
+The country has a strong emphasis on preventative care, operates first-class facilities, and tolerates alternative practitioners.
 Permanent residents living in France for a minimum of three months with the means to demonstrate intent to continue their residency are eligible for public healthcare.